Everything you need to know about brushing your baby or toddler's teeth

-So, when your baby starts teething it can feel like yet another thing you have to find time for and you don’t even know where to start!
+So, when your baby starts teething, it can feel like just another thing you have to find time for, and you may not know where to start.

-This is why we’ve written this guide about how to care for your baby’s and toddler’s teeth, so you can help them to keep those pearly whites clean and bright until they’re old enough to brush for themselves.
+That’s why we’ve written this guide about how to care for your baby’s or toddler’s teeth to help you keep those new pearly whites clean and bright until they’re old enough to brush for themselves.

-Keeping your baby’s teeth clean is really important, from the second that first tooth pops through it can fall victim to plaque and bacteria, so you need to keep those cute little baby teeth clean!
+Keeping your baby’s teeth clean is really important.
+From the second their first tooth pops through, it can fall victim to plaque and bacteria, so you need to keep those little baby teeth clean!

 The teething process usually lasts until your child is around 2 and a half years old, so be prepared to clean more and more teeth as they pop up!

 You brush your baby’s teeth exactly as you would your own, with their own toothbrush and toothpaste.